-(2) The auditor of state shall review the sworn affidavits and the evidence.
-Within ten business days after receiving the sworn affidavits, unless, for good cause, additional time is required, the auditor of state shall determine whether clear and convincing evidence supports the allegations.
+- (2) The auditor of state shall review the sworn affidavits and the evidence.
+Within thirty calendar days after receiving the sworn affidavits, unless, for good cause, additional time is required, the auditor of state shall determine whether clear and convincing evidence supports the allegations.
 If the auditor of state finds that no allegation is supported by clear and convincing evidence, the auditor of state shall submit those findings in writing to the township fiscal officer and the persons who initiated the sworn affidavits.
-If the auditor of state finds by clear and convincing evidence that an allegation is supported by the evidence, the auditor of state shall submit those findings in writing to fix the finds by clear and convincing evidence that an allegation is supported by the evidence, the auditor of state shall submit those findings in writing to the attorney general, the township fiscal officer, and the persons who initiated the sworn affidavits.
-The findings shall include a copy of the sworn affidavits and the evidence submitted under division (A)(1) of this section.

-(3)(a) The attorney general shall review the auditor of state's findings and the sworn affidavits and evidence.
+If the auditor of state finds by clear and convincing evidence that an allegation is supported by the evidence, the auditor of state shall submit those findings in writing to the attorney general, the township fiscal officer, and the persons who initiated the sworn affidavits.
+The findings shall include a copy of the sworn affidavits and the evidence submitted under division (A)(1) of this section. - (3)(a) The attorney general shall review the auditor of state's findings and the sworn affidavits and evidence.
 Within ten business days after receiving the sworn affidavits and evidence, unless, for good cause, additional time is required, the attorney general shall determine whether clear and convincing evidence supports the allegations.
 If the attorney general finds that no allegation is supported by clear and convincing evidence, the attorney general, by certified mail, shall notify the auditor of state, the township fiscal officer, and the persons who initiated the sworn affidavits, that no complaint for the removal of the township fiscal officer from public office will be filed.